Story Hour with Shaleen

 Enjoy centuries-old exercise and holistic health practices that help you feel alive and well.

-Each week we explore rejuvenating movements, simple wellness techniques and tranquil meditations
+Each week we explore rejuvenating movements, simple wellness techniques and tranquil meditations from classical Chinese healing and living arts.

-Yoga with Tina Rice (inside)
+Yoga with Tina Rice (Inside)

 Join Tina Rice of Yoga Me Happy CT for yoga inside!